prjensen/uhubctl-service/README.md

 4. Enable the unit file:
 `sudo systemctl enable uhubctl.service`

-5. Optional - but highly recommended
+5. Optional - but highly recommended:
 Edit your other service to depend on 'uhubctl.service' by adding:
 `After=uhubctl.service` in the [Unit] section of your dependent service.
 Note: if you already have an 'After' defined, this is a space separated list, so just